itcOnlineGaming/GA_25_P3_Shane_Conroy/README.md

 3. Click the **"+"** icon and choose **"Add package from git URL..."**.
 4. Enter this link: https://github.com/itcOnlineGaming/GA_25_P3_Shane_Conroy.git?path=/Packages/ie.mypackage.entityspawnmanager#v1.0.3
 ---
+## Once Installed

+There will be a folder labelled "Editor"
+---
 ## **Brief Description**
 The **Entity Spawn Manager** is a **grid-based** component that allows developers to quickly generate a grid at a desired location and assign specific entities to spawn within each tile.
 This will give developers an easy method of generating a grid and spawning prefabs before run time.